GoodBoyNinja/cep-vite-template/.github/README.md

 If you've done everything correctly, you should now be able to open a terminal in VSCode and run `npm run build` to build your extension.

-⚠️This file gets overwritten every time you run `npm run build`.
-When you are ready to share this latest build, move your `zxp` file to `/zxp/release/VERSION`, or anywhere else you want to keep it safe.
+## Choosing a safe place for your builds

+⚠️The contents of the `/dist` folder are rewritten every time you run `npm run build`.
+If you are releasing your `.zxp` file to the public (are just want to keep it safe) you should move it somewhere else.

+This template comes with two places you can use to store your builds:

+- `/zxp/public/%VERSION%` - Good for keeping public releases (this folder syncs with git)
+- `/zxp/private/%VERSION%` - Good for keeping private releases (this folder is ignored by git)

+You don't have to use any of these, they are there for convenience.

 <br>